 Equipment

-• Weights, resistance bands, mats
+• Weights, resistance bands and mats

 • Replacement or upgraded training equipment